asimonia/ReactBasicsProject/README.md

 ## Decomposing the Application
 Break down our large application component into several components that can be reused and built independently.

+## For Loops
+The key property is required on a for-loop